Zehelein/pg-transactional-outbox/lib/README.md

 > can be a few hours but also some days.
 Messages that are older than this
 > defined duration should not be processed anymore.

+### Message receiver

+The message receiver is the counterpart to the message publisher.
+It receives the transferred message and has to store it in the inbox table.
+It is the responsibility of the receiver to guarantee that the message is written to the inbox table via the inbox storage functionality.
+It can try it multiple times if needed.
+You can find a RabbitMQ-based implementation in the examples folder.

+### Message Storage

+When a message is received it must use the inbox storage functionality to store the message.
+The `initializeInboxMessageStorage` is used to create to create an inbox storage instance.
+The inbox storage takes the incoming `OutboxMessage` and stores it as an `InboxMessage` in the inbox table.

+### Inbox Listener

+The `initializeInboxListener` initializes the inbox listener which is notified whenever a new inbox message is written to the inbox table.
+It takes a list of message handlers and invokes the one that matches the incoming messages aggregate type and message type.

+The optional `strategies` object can be provided to customize different inbox listener scenarios.

 ### Message Handler

 The message handler is a component that defines how to process messages of a